joseconstela/webparsy/README.md

 > WebParsy is a NodeJS library and cli which allows to scrape websites using [Puppeteer](https://github.com/GoogleChrome/puppeteer) and [YAML definitions](https://en.wikipedia.org/wiki/YAML)

-_Build a PDF from Google's homepage and get Madrid's temperature._
 ```yaml
 jobs:
   main: